Research & Development Society

 It’s our goal to help you do just that.

-The R&D Career Track Includes Quizzes To Test Your Knowledge To Ensure You Know What Is Required For You Day-To-Day As An R&D Industry Professional
+The R&D Career Track Includes Quizzes To Test Your Knowledge To Ensure You Know How To Leverage The Skills You Already Have To Get Hired Into The Right Role For You

-You will receive a ribbon from our R&D mentors upon completion of the program along with access to any upgrades to materials such as the third edition including two brand new modules, which we recently released.
+You will receive a ribbon from our R&D team upon completion of the program along with access to any upgrades to materials such as the upcoming 4th edition including new modules.
+We’re always improving the online program and you’ll get access to every R&D Society update.

 As such, each module includes a quiz to test your knowledge and by passing the quiz, you’ll know you’re ready to get hired as an R&D professional.

-“The R&D Career Track helped me organize my job search and provided extra accountability to create individualized milestones and made sure I followed through.”
+“The R&D Society helped me organize my job search and provided extra accountability to create individualized milestones and made sure I followed through.”

 Our Mission

-The goal of the R&D Career Track is to help you smoothly transition into a highly paid R&D job so you can continue to do what you love most.
+The goal of the R&D Society is to help you smoothly transition into a highly paid R&D job so you can continue to do what you love most.

-We help you achieve this goal by empowering you with mentoring, resume templates, and guidance so you have a clear path to landing your first industry job.
+We help you achieve this goal by empowering you with world class guidance, resume templates, and community support so you have a clear path to landing your first or next R&D role.

-Here’s what makes what we do so special and helpful for securing your first R&D job.
+Here’s what makes what we do so special and helpful for securing a top R&D job.

-We are a targeted program run by R&D professionals for aspiring R&D professionals.
+We are a targeted program built by R&D professionals for aspiring R&D professionals.

-The result is guidance that is targeted, structured, and personalized.
+The result is guidance that is targeted, structured, and personalized for R&D roles.

-As practicing research and development professionals, we know what companies are looking for, and we’re prepared to help you make the best impression possible.
+Since this program was built by practicing research and development professionals, it includes knowledge of what companies are looking for and insights into how to make the best impression possible on these companies

-We understand that R&D positions are probably something of a mystery as you don’t know what sectors are best for your background and interests or even what you can expect in a typical day.
+We understand that some R&D positions may be a mystery to you.
+You may not know what sectors are best for your background, or what interests, or even what you can expect in a typical day.

-Our team will make sure you have the mentorship and personalized support you need to enter interviews prepared.
+The R&D Society will make sure you have the insights you need to enter interviews prepared.

-Unlike academia, in industry, things are changing day-to-day.
-Market developments can quickly create a turn of events and your knowledge of these industry trends will determine not only your success in industry, but if you get hired in the first place.
+Unlike academia, in R&D, trends change weekly if not day-to-day.
+Market developments can quickly create a turn of events and your knowledge of these industry trends will determine not only your success in R&D, but whether or not you get hired in the first place.

-Why Industry R&D Holds So Much Opportunity For PhDs
+Why R&D Holds So Much Opportunity For You

 1. Research & Development is a massive part of industry.

-According to UNESCO, the world spends $2 TRILLION on R&D every year, and the US alone spends $581 billion on R&D annually.
-This is a huge amount of money and this large spend creates many, many opportunities for PhDs in in different industries.
+According to UNESCO, the world spends $2 TRILLION on R&D every year, and the United States alone spends $581 billion on R&D annually.
+This is a huge amount of money and this large spend creates many, many opportunities for you in different industries.

-2. R&D is always changing always advancing – and maintaining a culture of innovation was one of the top concerns for R&D employers.
+2. R&D is always changing and always advancing, and maintaining a culture of innovation was one of the top concerns for R&D employers.

 3. Companies in all sectors invest heavily in R&D

-As PhDs, we tend to think that R&D is a subject that only pertains to pharma companies.
-Yet, companies in over 10 industries invest heavily on Research & Development.
-This means that you can find a fulfilling career in R&D no matter your PhD background and whether or not you want to do bench work.
+As researchers, we tend to think that R&D is a subject that only pertains to biotechnology, technology and pharmaceutical companies.
+Yet, companies in dozens of industries invest heavily on Research & Development.
+This means that you can find a fulfilling career in R&D no matter your background and whether or not you want to do bench work or manage those doing benchwork.

 1. Your Progress Is Measured Accurately And Consistently Based On Performance.

-In industry, your performance on assigned work and shared goals is used to accurately measure your progress.
+In R&D at a top company, your performance on assigned work and shared goals is used to accurately measure your progress.
 Your performance is also used for determining promotions, salary increases, and bonuses.
 Not only this, but there are specific people designated for measuring your progress and they are actually held accountable to it.

 The important takeaway here is that you know exactly how you are doing at all times.
 Your goals, your manager’s goals, and the company’s goals are aligned, which helps manage expectations.
 Don’t underestimate the motivational power of this kind of clarity and feedback.